9 min read

 In California, PTSRs are called reusable tenant screening reports.
 They also stipulate that the report must be no older than 30 days, and it must include the following information:

 TurboTenant facilitates portable tenant screening by centralizing reports in a single location within the platform.
 From there, you can locate individual reports and save them as PDFs.
-Just go to print the report, but instead of printing it, save it as a PDF.
+You’ll save them by going through the flow of printing the report, but instead saving it as a PDF.

 Renters in reusable tenant screening report states can use SmartMove to screen themselves.
 If you apply for a property, but get denied, ask the landlord to send you the report so you can use it to apply to another property.